WhatsApp launches fact-check service to fight fake news during India polls

 “The goal of this project is to study the misinformation phenomenon at scale,” Proto’s founders Ritvvij Parrikh and Nasr ul Hadi said in a statement.
 “As more data flows in, we will be able to identify the most susceptible or affected issues, locations, languages, regions, and more.”

-WhatsApp said Proto would be helped by two other organizations with experience working on misinformation-related projects.
+WhatsApp said Proto would be helped by two other organisations with experience working on misinformation-related projects.

 “The challenge of viral misinformation requires more collaborative efforts and cannot be solved by any one organisation alone,” WhatsApp said.